Web Hosting shopping guide: Features, prices, and more

 Not every hosting provider includes personal support from real experts.

 Back-ups are copies of your website that are stored separately.
 In a perfect world you will never need a back-up, but if there's ever a disaster then this is an important part of your recovery plan.
-Check how often and how thoroughly back-ups will be taken, and whether they will cost extra.
-(Partial back-ups can be an issue.
-We have a competitor that offers unlimited website storage, but only backs up 1GB of that site.)

 Email hosting lets you have email addresses with the same domain as your site (so if your site is www.example.com your email could be info@example.com).
 Lots of web hosting packages (like ours) include email hosting.
 If it's not included, this might be an extra cost to consider.